Cambridge Speechwriters’ & Business Communicators’ Conference 2022

 You’re invited to the 20th European Speechwriter Network Conference.

 This is the conference rescheduled from April 2020.
-We will, as far as possible keep the same line-up as promised in 2020, (we may use virtual conference facilities if some speakers are not able to appear or we will find appropriate alternatives).
+We will, as far as possible keep the same line-up as promised in 2020.
+Please regard all speakers as to be confirmed (we may use virtual conference facilities if some speakers are not able to appear or we will find appropriate alternatives).

 This conference is for anyone wanting to learn from leading lights in the world of speechwriting.